CSE210-Team-09/cse210-tinyfoot-team09/docs/documentation.md

 ## Overview

-This JavaScript extecode provides an easy way to add interactive footnotes to your web pages.
+This JavaScript code provides an easy way to add interactive footnotes to your web pages.
 It detects footnote references in your HTML and creates hover-activated popups for each footnote, improving readability and user experience.

 ## Installation